There are so many reasons to visit Sri Lanka. It remains one of my favourite countries I have ever visited.

 On the coast, daily whale-watching tours offer the chance to spot blue whales, humpbacks, amongst others if you are lucky.
 Book with Raja and the Whales.
 They practice responsible watching that tries not to disturb the whales and promotes research.

 In addition to whale watching and jeep safaris, Sri Lanka doesn’t disappoint the outdoorsy-at-hearts.
-It’s beaches provide surf-ready waves and inland, the rivers are dotted with white water rafting adventures.
-We stopped off, where the rapids were lively but fit for beginners and it ended with a relaxing float down the river.
+Its beaches provide surf-ready waves.
+Inland, the rivers are dotted with white water rafting adventures.
+The Kelani River is especially popular.
+We stopped off where the rapids were lively but fit for beginners and had a day rafting.
+After a lively ride down the river, we ended our adventure with a relaxing float down the river passing the spot where The Bridge on the River Kwai was filmed.
 Just watch out for the leeches at the water’s edge, turns out spiders are not my biggest creepy-crawly fear.

 Meanwhile, climbing Sigiriya Rock may be a walking excursion, but requires some steely nerves when it comes to heights, particularly when navigating the various not-so-sturdy-looking steps set into the rock face.